kendryte/k230_docs/en/01_software/board/mpp/K230_VICAP_SENSOR_Parameter_Partition_Reference.md

     8191,
 },

-// not use dewarp configuration
+// Configuration not using dewarp
 /* dewarp data */
 {
     /* has_lut */